SkyCryptWebsite/SkyCrypt/CONTRIBUTING.md

 ### Getting Started

-1. clone the repository.
+1. Clone the repository.
 You can do this on the command line by running
     ```
     git clone https://github.com/SkyCryptWebsite/SkyCrypt.git
      ```